bhaskarkvvsr/Logistic-Regression/README.md

-# Solving an Optimization problem
+# Solving an Optimization problem using Python

-This is helpful to understand the way to write the code and optimise an objective function.
-This is one of the problem I have solved during an hackathon.
+This is helpful to understand the way to optimise an objective function in Python.
+This is one of the problems I have solved during an hackathon.

 A file all_transactions.csv has been provided that contains two fields:
 Customer ID, Date of Transaction (in format YYYYMMDD)